Dikshit-Sharma/chat-app/README.md

 ##Usage

--Register or login with your email and password.
+- Register or login with your email and password.
--Customize your profile with an avatar and display name.
+- Customize your profile with an avatar and display name.
--Start chatting with other users in real-time.
+- Start chatting with other users in real-time.
--Share files by clicking on the file upload button within the chat interface.
+- Share files by clicking on the file upload button within the chat interface.